 - Ability to work effectively in a team environment.

 - The ability to effectively juggle multiple tasks at once.

 - Must be comfortable taking on new projects and working under tight deadlines.

 - Bachelor’s Degree (political science, communications/ journalism, environmental science, or a related field).

 - Experience completing projects under tight deadlines and effectively managing a demanding work load, multi-tasking and taking on new projects.

 - Superior attention to detail and excellent organization.

 Minimum Education Required

 How To Apply

-To Apply: Please attach a copy of your cover letter with your resume.
+To Apply: Please attach a copy of your cover letter to your resume.